nicfel/AIM-Tutorial/README.md

 ### Loading the different loci

-The sequences for the different loci can be found in the _data_ folder name can be either drag and dropped into BEAUti.
+The sequences for the different loci can be found in the _data_ folder name can be either drag and dropped into BEAUti or imported by _Import Alignment_.
+It will ask you what type the data is.
+If we say nucleotide, it will ask us for each loci individually.
+Since all loci are nucleotide data, we can choose _all are nucleotide_.
 To speed up the setup later, we can press _Link Site Models_ and _Link Clock Models_

 ### Get species corresponding to the different individuals (Taxon sets)
+Next, we have to go to the Taxon sets tab.
 To assign the different individuals to different species, press the _Guess_ button.
-Next, use everything before first and press the _OK_ button.
+Use everything before first and press the _OK_ button.

 <figure>
 	<a id="fig:example1"></a>